ecafkoob/learn-go/ch6/synchronization_primitives.md

 A litmus test source has three main sections:

-    The initial state defines the initial values of registers and memory locations.
+    1. The initial state defines the initial values of registers and memory locations.
 Initialisation to zero may be omitted.
-    The code section defines the code to be run concurrently — above there are two threads.
+    2. The code section defines the code to be run concurrently — above there are two threads.
 Yes we know, our X86 assembler syntax is a mistake.
-    The final condition applies to the final values of registers and memory locations.
+    3. The final condition applies to the final values of registers and memory locations.

+litmus7 运行结果:
 ```sh
 ➜ litmus7 happens_before
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%